google/WebFundamentals/src/content/en/fundamentals/progressive-web-apps/app-shell.md

 {% include "web/_shared/contributors/addyosmani.html" %}

-An **application shell** (or app shell) architecture is one way to build a Progressive Web App that reliably and instantly loads on your users's screens, similar to what you see in native applications.
+An **application shell** (or app shell) architecture is one way to build a Progressive Web App that reliably and instantly loads on your users' screens, similar to what you see in native applications.

 The app "shell" is the minimal HTML, CSS and JavaScript required to power the user interface and when cached offline can ensure **instant, reliably good performance** to users on repeat visits.
-This means the application shell does not need to be loaded each time, but instead only gets the necessary content it needs from the network.
+This means the application shell is not loaded from the network every time the user visits.
+Only the necessary content is needed from the networi.

 For [single-page
 applications](https://en.wikipedia.org/wiki/Single-page_application) with
 JavaScript-heavy architectures, an application shell is a go-to approach.
-This approach relies on aggressively caching the shell (using [Service Worker](/web/fundamentals/primers/service-worker/)) to get the application running.
+This approach relies on aggressively caching the shell (using a [service worker](/web/fundamentals/primers/service-worker/)) to get the application running.
 Next, the dynamic content loads for each page using JavaScript.
 An app shell is useful for getting some initial HTML to the screen fast without a network.